Jason-Chamberlain/JavaScript-Projects/README.md

 #### **Project6_ternary_operators_contructors**

-    This project explained the basic concepts of Ternary Operators.
+    This project explained the basic concepts of Ternary Operators, Keywords and Class Constructors.

     The following key topics were discussed:
         - ?
 Operator
+        - this Keyword, new Keyword
+        - Constructors
+        - Reserved Words
+        - Identifiers and Literals
+        - Nested Functions